Variations of French Press have been around for over 100 years, but design concepts as…

 The beauty of an automatic drip-brew coffee maker is the hands-off convenience of the entire process.
 This is especially true if you need more than one serving — or one extra-large serving!

 Depending on which model you buy, many manufacturers know that coffee drinkers usually don’t stop with just one cup.
 That’s why you’ll find hot plates that keep a glass coffee pot warm for up to half an hour after the initial brew.
+Here is a good guide to budget coffee makers.

 These are the tricks of the trade that I’ve learned while mastering how to use coffee maker models of all kinds.